kittywizard/Portfolio/README.md

 # Portfolio

-Personal portfolio of Marleigh Morgan (kittywizard)
+Personal web development portfolio of Marleigh Morgan (kittywizard)

 Website can be found online at http://marleighmorgan.com